 The College became Gonzaga University with the opening of the School of Law in 1912.
 In 1916 the School of Philosophy of Letters for Jesuit Scholastics became part of the University.
 In 1921 the University opened the School of Business Administration and in 1928 the School of Education.
-The School of Engineering was established in 1934 and in 1975 the School of Continuing Education was established, now named the School of Professional Studies.
-Gonzaga is an independent, Roman Catholic and Jesuit university committed to ensuring our students an educational experience which encourages individual intellectual, moral, and spiritual development.
+The School of Engineering was established in 1934 and in 1975 the School of Continuing Education was recognized and named as the School of Professional Studies.
+The School of Professional Studies was renamed the School of Leadership Studies in 2018.
+Gonzaga is an independent, Roman Catholic and Jesuit university committed to ensuring our students an educational experience that encourages individual intellectual, moral, and spiritual development.